namathew7/ds6/README.md

 ### Summary of Regression and Classification Attempts

 Several models were explored to estimate `Min Delay`.
 Delay duration is highly predictable when the ‘Min Gap’ feature is included, with models achieving R² values above 0.96 and average prediction errors of 5–10 minutes, highlighting the strong predictive power of this variable.
 Table 1 summarizes the performance of each model.
 However, when ‘Min Gap’ is removed, predictive performance collapses, with R² values falling near zero, indicating that delay time becomes largely unpredictable without this key feature.
 It is also notable that the performance of classification models improve when including a weather variable, suggesting that environmental factors can provide additional predictive insight.
 Overall, classification models appear to be more useful for understanding expected delays based on contributing factors.
+Logistic Regression is described in the [regression-logistic Jupyter Notebook](https://github.com/namathew7/ds6/blob/main/Regression_and_Classification_Notebooks/regression-logistic.ipynb)

 *Table 1a: Performance results when including `Min Gap`*
 ![Table_1a](Images/Table_1a.png)

 *Table 1b: Performance results when excluding `Min Gap`*
 ![Table_1b](Images/Table_1b.png)

 ## Conclusions